xtuml/bridgepoint/doc-bridgepoint/notes/10202_update_gps_welcome/10202_update_gps_welcome_int.md

 5.1 Update `SampleProjectGettingStartedAction` with several enhancements:
 5.1.1 Allow zip archives with multiple projects.
-5.1.2 Specify executable files to set execute permissions on after import.
+5.1.2 Specify files on which to set execute permissions after import.
 5.1.3 Add ability to specify the path to a `README` file other than the default.
 5.1.4 Add mechanism for setting dialect specific workspace preferences.
 5.2 Remove `SAC_OOA` and `SAC_PROC` models.
 These older MASL example models are